Mark K. Payne

 Before joining the firm, Gina practiced law in Washington, D.C. as an associate litigation attorney for a real estate law firm specializing in landlord and tenant litigation, real estate transactions, general business law and estate administration.

 Gina graduated magna cum laude from the University of the District of Columbia, David A. Clarke School of Law in 2007.
-While at UDC-DCSL, Gina served as a Senior Editir of the UDC-DCSL Law Review.
+While at UDC-DCSL, Gina served as a Senior Editor of the UDC-DCSL Law Review.
 Gina is a member of the Colorado, and Denver County Bar Associations, and is admitted to practice in Colorado state and federal courts as well as in Washington, D.C. and Massachusetts.
+In addition to her work with the firm, Gina is active with several local animal advocacy groups.
 To contact Gina directly, you may e-mail her at firstname.lastname@example.org.

 Lawrence B. Leff